Osseo, Minnesota: History

 The area that is now Osseo was settled before organized local government.
 It was on what Pierre Bottineau named Bottineau Prairie in 1852; the community was called Palestine.
 In 1856 part of the town was platted as Osseo and another part as "City of Attraction".
 Official Minnesota Territory surveys placed the settlement on the border of two townships.
 When Brooklyn Township and Maple Grove Township organized, Osseo (and City of Attraction, which later merged) was governed by those two governments.
 Osseo incorporated on March 17, 1875.

 The ethnic groups that moved in after Native tribes were removed were mostly French Canadians, New Englanders, Swiss and Germans.
 The pioneers' businesses included blacksmiths, wagonmakers, general merchandise stores, boots & shoemakers, harness makers, tin shops, cordwood suppliers, teamsters, saloons, and hotels (Niggler Hotel, 1867; International Hotel, 1874; Great Northern Hotel, 1907).
 There was also a Catholic church (1858), a physician, school, post office, and calaboose (jail).
 Methodists and Lutherans were served in their homes until the 20th century.

 In 1882 the Great Northern Railroad "came steaming through town", and in 1893 a telephone station appeared.
 A town hall was built in 1901.
 The city water system and fire department began in 1915.
 The original Indian trail—extending from St. Paul to St. Cloud—was the town's main street, and was paved in 1918 (Territorial Road).
 Osseo Lutheran Church was built around 1915; the Methodist Church was built in 1922.
 The first Osseo High School was built in 1924.
 1928 was the peak when "Osseo had one of the largest potato markets in the Northwest."

 A newspaper article written upon the death of John Hechtman, "The Father of Osseo", informs the reader of Osseo's opportunities and social organizations of his time.

 Opposite today's City Hall are memorials to US military veterans from Osseo.
 In 1937 a large granite monument was erected in memory of Civil War soldiers.
-On Memorial Day 1945 another Honor Roll was constructed of granite with a bronze plate engraved with names of those who served during the Spanish–American War, World War I and World War II.
+On Memorial Day 1946 another Honor Roll was constructed of granite with a bronze plate engraved with names of those who served during the Spanish–American War, World War I and World War II.
 In 1957 the memorial area was named Father Boerboom Park, after a pastor of St. Vincent Rectory and the principal of its parochial school who had served since 1917.

 The Osseo Water Tower, built in 1915, was listed on the National Register of Historic Places in 2017.

 Government

 Osseo incorporated in 1875 as a village and became a statutory city in 1972.
 The city council comprises a mayor (two-year term) and four councilors (four-year terms).
 City departments are Economic Development, Planning, Administration, Community Development, Fire, Parks/Recreation, Police, and Public Works.
 The Osseo Library is in City Hall and is a branch of the Hennepin County Library System.
 Osseo publishes a quarterly newsletter, Osseo Outlook, and co-publishes an annual resident guide with Maple Grove; both are online.
 City facilities include a community center.
-The city is a member of the North Hennepin Area Chamber of Commerce.
+The city is a member of I-94 Area Chamber of Commerce.